Three Rivers Provider Network Home Health in SW Fort Worth/Burleson, TX

 Does workers' compensation home health care through Three Rivers Provider Network require prior authorization?

 Yes.
 Workers' compensation home health care through a TRPN-contracted carrier requires prior authorization in virtually all cases.
 The treating physician submits a treatment plan that includes home health services, and the workers' comp carrier's utilization management team reviews and authorizes the request.
-Our team handles the authorization coordination process on behalf of the patient and ensures that all required clinical documentation is included.
+Our team handles the authorization coordination process on behalf of the patient and ensures all required clinical documentation is included.